-- The issuer: Who provides customers with cards.
+The issuer provides consumers with their cards.

-When the credit cardholder enters their card details into the online checkout page and clicks ‘pay’, what happens next?
+When the credit card holder enters their card details into the online checkout page and clicks ‘pay’, what happens next?

 First, this information goes to the merchant’s acquirer or merchant’s bank.
 Then, the acquirer forwards this message to the relevant card scheme.
 The card scheme passes this to the cardholder’s issuer, who has two important questions to answer.